 - Educational lectures about chemical dependency and the disease of addiction

 - Behavioral therapy

-- Specialized therapies like art therapy, music therapy, and pet therapy
+- Specialized therapies like art therapy, music therapy

 - Life skills development